tjelvar-olsson/tjelvar-olsson.github.io/_drafts/how_to_create_reusable_ansible_components.md

 this post.
 For more information on what they can do have a look at the [Ansible documentation](https://docs.ansible.com/playbooks_roles.html).

-In the next post I will describe how you can use Ansible to install and manage services such as Apache and MySQL.
+In the next post we will create a playbook for installing the GBrowse genome browser and learn how to manage services such as Apache using Ansible.